Texans QB Deshaun Watson dons visor at practice in London

 Watson donned the new look at practice Friday in London, where the Texans (5-3) are preparing to play Jacksonville (4-4) at historic Wembley Stadium on Sunday.

-Watson’s eye was bloodshot and slightly swollen earlier in the week after Oakland defensive end Arden Key kicked him in the fourth quarter last Sunday.
+Watson’s eye was ”red and still a little swollen,” he said following practice at a rugby field.
+Oakland defensive end Arden Key kicked him in the face during the fourth quarter last Sunday.
 Watson still managed to regroup and throw a go-ahead touchdown pass to Darren Fells.

-The AFC player of the month for October, Watson said Wednesday that wearing a visor wouldn’t be ”a big deal.”
+The AFC player of the month for October, Watson said Friday that wearing a visor wouldn’t bother him.
+He wore one during games in high school and college.

+”It doesn’t change anything,” he said, adding that team doctors want to prevent an infection. ”It feels fine.”

 Also Friday, Houston left tackle Laremy Tunsil (shoulder) and right tackle Tytus Howard (knee) practiced.
 Howard missed the last two games, and his return would be big for an offensive line that has struggled to protect Watson.
 They face a Jacksonville defense that ranks fourth in the NFL with 29 sacks.